Erarnitox/erarnitox.github.io/pub/cpp_tut/index.md

 - libcurl - for web requests
 - OpenSSL - for cryptography

-## Video 22: GitHub - Version Control and CI/CD
-- what is git
-- how git works
-- github
-- github actions
-- deployment to a discord webhook

-## Video 23: Class with value semantics
+## Video 26: Class with value semantics
 - Rule of 5
 - spaceship operator for comparisons
 ```cpp